Clean Electricity Investment Tax Credits for Tax-Exempt Entities

 What other incentives could I use to help me accomplish my goals?

-By late 2024, the Greenhouse Gas Reduction Fund should make new, affordable loans available to help pay for renewable energy systems, including “bridge loans” to cover the amount of the direct pay credit until you receive it from the IRS.
+• Affordable loans for clean energy projects should eventually be available through the Greenhouse Gas Reduction Fund, including “bridge loans” to cover the amount of the direct pay credit until you receive it from the IRS.

-Most organizations installing renewable energy systems for their own use will elect to take this investment tax credit (ITC), but another option is the production tax credit (PTC) that pays a credit over 10 years based not on the cost of the system but on the kilowatt-hour output.
-Learn more here.
+• Most organizations installing renewable energy systems for their own use will elect to take this investment tax credit (ITC), but another option is the production tax credit (PTC) that pays a credit over 10 years based not on the cost of the system but on the kilowatt-hour output.
+Learn more here but note that this credit is also subject to the changes described above under “What is the current status of this program?”

 Where can I get more information?